How to Choose the Right Putter

 Calculating the lie angle

-Most club fitters have the kinds of tools that can bend a putter shaft, and you may want to seek out a fitter who can increase your putter shaft’s lie angle to match up with your forearm angle.
+Most club fitters have the kinds of tools that can bend a putter shaft, and you may want to seek a fitter who can increase your putter shaft’s lie angle to match up with your forearm angle.

 Price